 “I’m sorry,” Lightsong said.
 “And, how are you involved?”

-“I was one of the guards at the door when the intruder broke in,” he said.
+“I was one of the guards at the door when the intruder broke in.”

 “Were you alone?”
 Lightsong asked.

 “No,” said another of the men.
 “I was with him.”

 “Good,” Lightsong said.
 “You two, go over there somewhere.”
 He waved his hand at the lawn.
 The men looked at each other, then walked away as indicated.